How the Debt Ceiling Could Impact Markets

 Recent Changes to the Debt Ceiling

-When federal spending pushes up against this limit, as it is right now, Congress must vote to raise the debt ceiling.
+When federal spending bumps up against this limit, as it is right now, Congress must vote to raise the debt ceiling.
+And there is ongoing concern about whether it’s sustainable to continue to issue new debt.

 • Congress could vote to raise the debt limit, as it has done since the debt ceiling was first created in 1917 (see more on the history of the debt ceiling below).